anderssonw/TDT4250-advanced-software/README.md

 The Studyplan is the top class of the model.

 ## Derived Features
-### Course => course name and course code
+### Course.name => course.title and course.code
-All courses are written in the format: "TDT4250 - Advanced Software Engineering".
-To get access to both the course code and the course name we have made derived features that extract the course name and the course code.
+All course names are written in the format: "TDT4250 - Advanced Software Engineering".
+To get access to both the course code and the course title we derived those features from the full course name.

 ### Semester code => season and year
 When creating a semester you write "H2020", and we have used derived features to extract what season and what year it is based on the semester code.